-Email or mail photos of your work or provide a website address where samples of your work can be seen.
-Examples should show work similar to what you plan to sell at BMH.
+Email photos of your work or provide a website address where samples of your work can be seen.
+Examples should show work similar to what you plan to exhibit and sell at BMH.

 What are you looking for in the jury process?

 BMH focuses on showcasing local artisans and featuring handmade, original work.
 We look for craftsmanship and creativity.
 We look for a variety of arts and crafts to give our customers a diverse shopping experience.

 What kind of items may be sold at BMH?

 All items must be handmade.
 Crafts, artwork, food items (such as candies, jams, etc.), non-alcoholic beverages (such as teas, etc.), and photographs must be original and made by the person(s) renting the space.